Gonzalez & Waddington – Attorneys at Law

 Proving the act is relevant:

 1. The proponent, usually the accused, must show that the probative value of introducing the sexual history of the victim outweighs the potential prejudice.
-When conducting a rule 412(c)(3) balancing test, the judge must take into consideration factors such as the confusion of the issues, misleading the members, undue delay and waste of time, needless presentation of cumulative evidence, and possible prejudice to the victim’s legitimate privacy interests.
+When conducting a rule 412(c)(3) balancing test, the judge must take into consideration factors such as confusion of the issues, misleading the members, undue delay and waste of time, needless presentation of cumulative evidence, and possible prejudice to the victim’s legitimate privacy interests.
 See United States v.
 Banker, supra.

-2. During questioning about an alleged victim’s sexual history it is important to only stay to these foundations.
-A witness many not opine on the victim’s propensity towards extra-marital sexual relations or their likelihood of having consensual sexual activity with the accused because of this.
-For example, in a case where it is alleged that the accused and the victim are alleged to have consensual sexual intercourse before the date of the alleged sexual assault, it is improper to draw conclusions about the victim being more likely to have extra-marital sex but evidence could be used to show that the victim was more likely to have had consensual sex at the time of the alleged incident.
+3. For example, in a case where it is alleged that the accused and the victim are alleged to have consensual sexual intercourse before the date of the alleged sexual assault, it is improper to conclude the victim is more likely to have extra-marital sex.
+Still, evidence could be used to show that the victim was more likely to have had consensual sex at the time of the alleged incident.

 Requirements for Admission